BIG IDEA: SACRIFICE IS NEEDED

 2) OBJECT LESSON: GOD WANTS US TO LOVE OTHERS ENOUGH TO SACRIFICE FOR THEM

-You will need accessibility to this Frozen clip of Anna being willing to sacrifice herself for her sister Elsa.
+You will need accessibility to the ‘Frozen’ Disney movie clip of Anna being willing to sacrifice herself for her sister Elsa.

 Say: There’s someone else that sacrificed for someone they loved.
 Just like Abraham and Isaac and Jim Elliot were willing to sacrifice, Anna was willing to give her life for Elsa.
 Why?
 Because she loved her sister even more than she loved her own life!
 Who does that remind you of?
 Yes that’s right, Jesus!
 Jesus gave his life for you and me.
 How amazing is that?!
 He loved us so much that he was willing to die so that we would not have to die forever… so we could live with Him forever!
 We have all sinned and because of this we were doomed to be separated from God forever.
 God is perfect and he can’t be around anything that is not perfect.
 Yet he loved us so much that he sent Jesus to live a perfect life.
 The bible says that in order for us to have forgiveness there must be shedding of blood.
 Jesus shed his blood and died so that we could be forgiven and live with God eternally!